ToNi3141/RasterIX/README.md

 - [Variant](#variant)

 # About this Project
 The RasterIX* project is a rasterizer implementation for FPGAs written in Verilog.
-It implements a mostly OpenGL 1.3-compatible fixed-function pixel pipeline with up to two TMUs and register combiners in hardware.
+It implements a OpenGL ES 1.1 (except fixed point functions) plus some OpenGL 1.3 additions, fixed-function pixel pipeline with up to two TMUs and register combiners in hardware.
 The vertex pipeline is implemented in software.

 The renderer is able to produce __100 MPixels__ and __200 MTexels__ per second at a clock speed of 100 MHz.